 You can create multiple replicas from the same source database server.
 You might want to provide more bandwidth, or create replicas in different regions.

 If you are creating multiple replicas in the same region, they can all use the same source representation instance, or different ones.
-If you use the GCP Console to create multiple replicas, they will have different source representation instances.
+If you use the Cloud Console to create multiple replicas, they will have different source representation instances.

 If you are creating multiple replicas in different regions, they must have different source representation instances.